Techniques of Repetition To support these various types of repetition, Characterie has a variety of rules of differing levels of complexity. ## Repetition of a Word The simplest type of repetition is the repetition of a single word multiple times in a row. For instance, recall the way that Othello c

 !!!

 **Solution.** There are a lot of possibilities here.
 I'll start with just the direct translation to get us thinking: ![The raw translation.](./repetition/best_raw.svg) Now, there is the most obvious repetition of *it was the*.
 We can save that with a single loop to obtain: ![Repeating only "it was the."](./repetition/best_loop1.svg) But, also notice that the repetitions come in pairs where there is extraordinary repetition within each pair.
-In this way you can repeat the first part of each pair, and then only write the difference. ![Repeating only the pairs.](./repetition/best_loop2.svg) Since the differences are often different senses of the same characterical word, this can be combined with removing the repetition of concept by putting in the dots.
-This is my preferred way. ![Repeating the pairs with repeated concepts.](./repetition/best_loop2b.svg) However, you can push this even further!
-You can loop the *it was the* phrase, and then loop the second half in each pair *within that same looped phrase*.
-Essentially this is noticing the remaining repetitions in the first way we removed the repetition, and making those loops too.
-I'll also mix in the repetition of concepts. ![Trying to leverage all the repetition.](./repetition/best_loop3.svg) This is rather ambiguous, but it provides maximal abbreviation.
-However, if you cannot use whitespace to help guide the reader, as I have done here, it would be nearly impossible to tell the original intention.
-There are certainly more ways to get at this, and I encourage you try to find them!
+In this way you can repeat the first part of each pair, and then only write the difference. ![Repeating only the pairs.](./repetition/best_loop2.svg) However, you can push this even further!
+You can loop the *it was the* phrase from every line, with different patterns of replacements in the different lines. ![Trying to leverage all the repetition.](./repetition/best_loop3.svg) This is somewhat more ambiguous, but it provides maximal abbreviation.
+If you cannot use whitespace to help guide the reader, as I have done here, it would be nearly impossible to tell the original intention.
+While not completely in compliance with the rules set out, I think it at least remains legible with the pairs of close lines paired. ![Pairing up the lines to reduce sprawl.](./repetition/best_loop3b.svg) There are certainly more ways to get at this, and I encourage you try to find them!
 At the end of the day, this is, of course, only an intellectual exercise.
 Nobody can find these subtle solutions when taking a live dictation, but it is certainly interesting that it is supported by the system.

 --------